How to Learn Node.js

 Free Online Courses & Tutorials

 Noble Desktop offers a few options for free Node.js instruction.
-On their official YouTube page, you can watch an Intro to Node.js seminar that will give an overview of the library and its primary functions and applications.
+On their official YouTube page, you can watch an Intro to Node.js seminar that provides an overview of the library and its primary functions and applications.
 You will learn how Node.js works and how developers can use Node.js to build web applications that operate outside a browser's scope.
-Once you have watched this video, if you are looking for more free online tutorials, you can explore the options available on the Web Development Playlist on their YouTube Channel or their Learn JavaScript resources page.
+Once you have watched this video, if you are looking for more free online tutorials, you can explore the options available on the Web Development Playlist on their YouTube channel or their Learn JavaScript resources page.

 Read about more free Node.js videos and online tutorials.